 In the Studio: Versatile in her abilities as an artist, Ms. Cameron also enjoys musical engagements off the stage.
-In 2018, she recorded the Elfman Violin Concerto with Maestro Mauceri and the Royal Scottish National Orchestra, now available on Sony Classical.
-She is currently involved in an exciting new project with the illustrious composer, Marco Beltrami.
-Recently, she was featured as a soloist on John Powell’s score to The Call of the Wild and Bear McCreary’s score for The Professor and The Madman.
-Ms. Cameron can also be heard on soundtracks to Cirque Du Soleil’s IRIS, the video game Assassin’s Creed: Syndicate, the History Channel’s Houdini, and more.
+In 2018, she recorded the Elfman Violin Concerto with Maestro Mauceri and the Royal Scottish National Orchestra, available on Sony Classical.
+Currently, she is featured as a soloist in Bear McCreary’s music for Amazon Prime’s The Lord of the Rings: The Rings of Power.
+Ms. Cameron is also featured soloist on soundtracks to John Powell’s The Call of the Wild, Bear McCreary’s The Professor and The Madman, Cirque Du Soleil’s IRIS, the video games Call of Duty: Vanguard and Assassin’s Creed: Syndicate, the History Channel’s Houdini, and more.

 The outstanding violin used by Ms. Cameron, crafted by Pietro Guarnerius of Venice, c.
 1735, is on extended loan through the generous efforts of the Stradivari Society® of Chicago.